varnerlab/CHEME-1800-Computing-Book/unit-1-basics/types.md

 By default each character in a [Julia](https://docs.julialang.org) string requires 4$\times$bytes (32-bits) of storage.

 ### Composite types
-Composite types are custom data types that are made up of one or more other data types.
+Composite types are custom data types made up of one or more other types.
 In [Julia](https://docs.julialang.org), there are two main composite types: [structs](https://docs.julialang.org/en/v1/manual/types/#Composite-Types) and [arrays](https://docs.julialang.org/en/v1/base/arrays/#lib-arrays).

-A struct is a composite data type that allows you to store data in named fields.
+A struct is a composite data type that allows data to be stored in named fields.
 You define a struct by using the `struct` keyword followed by a name for the struct and a list of field names and types.
 For example, let's define an immutable `Student` struct that has a `sid` and a `netid` field:

 ```julia
 struct Student